jasminexiao/niPGT/README.md

 # niPGT
-This code is for paper "DNA methylome reveals cellular origin of cell-free DNA in spent medium of human preimplantation embryos".
-If you have any questions, please contact chenyidongahu@163.com.
+This code is associated with all papers related to "DNA methylome, cell-free DNA, spent medium of human preimplantation embryos, and niPGT."
+For any inquiries, please contact chenyidongahu@163.com.